-2 Kessler RC, Andrews G, Colpe LJ, Hiripi E, Mroczek DK, Normand SL, Walters EE, Zaslavsky AM.
+3 Kessler RC, Andrews G, Colpe LJ, Hiripi E, Mroczek DK, Normand SL, Walters EE, Zaslavsky AM.
 Short screening scales to monitor population prevalences and trends in non-specific psychological distress.
 Psychol Med.
 2002 Aug;32(6):959-76. doi:10.1017/s0033291702006074.

 In 2022, a significantly higher proportion of people with a mental or behavioural condition experienced high or very high levels of psychological distress (38.7%) compared to people without such conditions (4.7%).
 Looking at this in more detail, among people who experienced high levels of psychological distress, 71.9% had a mental or behavioural condition, and among people who experienced very high levels of psychological distress, 88.1% had a mental or behavioural condition.
-In contrast, a lower proportion of people who experienced low or moderate levels of psychological distress, 13.0% had a mental or behavioural condition, and among people who a mental or behavioural condition.
+In contrast, a lower proportion of people who experienced low or moderate levels of psychological distress also had a mental or behavioural condition: among people who experienced low levels of psychological distress, 13.0% had a mental or behavioural condition, and among people with moderate levels of distress, 40.0% had a mental or behavioural condition.